mchmarny/cli/README.md

 Template CLI project including:

 * config - defined by Go struct
-* data - stored in a sqlite DB
+* data - stored in a an embedded sqlite DB

 > Both customizable and stored in the user home directory.